 As a creditor, you can file an application in the insolvency proceedings to assert your claim against the debtor.
 By doing so, you express your wish for the debtor to pay you a part of the insolvency proceedings.
 The application must be made on the prescribed form, with supporting documents to prove the existence and amount of the claim.
 The deadline for filing the application is very important and must be respected by the creditor, otherwise his claim will not be included in the insolvency proceedings.

-The only exceptions are claims against the assets and claims equal to them, which can be filed at any time during the insolvency proceedings and which are not filed.
-However, this generally does not apply to ordinary creditors, mainly the insolvency administrator’s remuneration and expenses and other claims listed in the Act which arose after the decision declaring insolvency.
+The only exceptions are claims against the assets and claims equal to them, which can be filed at any time during the insolvency proceedings and which are not filed by way of an application.
+However, this generally does not apply to ordinary creditors, mainly the insolvency administrator’s remuneration and expenses and other claims listed in the Act that arose after the decision declaring insolvency.

 There is a specific mandatory electronic form for filing a claim, so it cannot be filed in any other way.